Kawarthas – Fantastic Fishing on the Trent-Severn Waterway

 Over the next three hours we each catch two fish, with a total weight of over 100 pounds.
 That’s what I call a successful morning of fishing.

-Meribeth brings a picnic lunch which we share with Will on the picnic tables beside the lock.
+Meribeth brings a picnic lunch which we share with Will on the picnic tables beside the lock on the Kawarthas.
 Will tells us he charges the ridiculously low sum of $15.00 an hour for his services which he should definitely double if not triple.
 Fishermen will be more than glad to pay for this type of experience.

 We say goodbye to Will and it’s off to our next destination, Chemong Lake, which is J on the Kawarthas map above.